Will Beatty

-William Keith Beatty (born March 2, 1985) is a former American football offensive tackle.
-He played college football at Connecticut, and was drafted by the New York Giants in the second round of the 2009 NFL Draft.
+William Keith Beatty (born March 2, 1985) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Connecticut Huskies, and was selected by the New York Giants in the second round of the 2009 NFL draft.
 He won two Super Bowl rings, one with the Giants when they won Super Bowl XLVI and one with the Eagles when they won Super Bowl LII, both over the New England Patriots.

 Professional career

-Pre-Draft
+Pre-draft

 Beatty participated in the 2009 NFL Combine in Indianapolis.
 He wore the OL2 jersey.
 He was a top performer in the 40-yard dash, the Vertical Jump, the Broad Jump, and the 3 Cone Drill.
 Beatty did 27 reps of 225 lbs at the Combine, but elected to re-do the Bench at the UCONN Pro-Day, where he did 30 reps of 225 lbs.

 New York Giants

-NFL Draft
+2009 season

-Beatty was drafted with the 28th pick of the second round (#60 overall) by the New York Giants in the 2009 NFL draft.
+Beatty was selected with the 28th pick of the second round (#60 overall) by the New York Giants in the 2009 NFL draft.
 On July 30, 2009, the Giants announced that they had signed Beatty to a 4-year contract worth $2.67 million.

-2009: Rookie season

 In his rookie season, Beatty played in all 16 games.
 He began the season as a special teams player and situational tight end when the Giants wanted to use an extra blocking tight end.
 Beatty started 4 games in his rookie campaign at Right Tackle, replacing the injured Kareem McKenzie.
 His first career start came against the Arizona Cardinals on Sunday Night Football on NBC on October 25, 2009.
 This ended the current streak of 38 consecutive starts by the offensive line unit.
 Not until the final 3 games of the regular season did Beatty get the opportunity to start again as McKenzie went down with another injury.
 Beatty started against the Washington Redskins on Monday Night Football on December 21, 2009; the Carolina Panthers on December 27, 2009; and the Minnesota Vikings on January 3, 2010.
 In all of the final 3 games Beatty went up against premier defensive ends including Washington's Brian Orakpo, Carolina's Julius Peppers, and Minnesota's Jared Allen.
 The Giants failed to make the playoffs in 2009 despite winning their first 5 games of the year.